ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ```

-The main program starts like before: it prints the first line and thenwaits for five seconds.
-At this point the goroutine started by the`Publish` function will print the breaking news and then exitleaving the main goroutine waiting.
+The main program starts like before: it prints the first line and then waits for five seconds.
+At this point the goroutine started by the`Publish` function will print the breaking news and then exit leaving the main goroutine waiting.

 ```
 func main() {